 The UCSC Foundation is a separately incorporated, university supporting non-profit organization that supports the university's fundraising efforts.
 Board members also serve as ambassadors to promote UCSC's people and programs.
 Most of the philanthropy raised each year by the university is received by the foundation and transferred to the appropriate university department, or in the case of endowments, invested.
 The earnings from those investments are transferred annually from the foundation to the appropriate units on campus.
 Each campus in the University of California has a similar arrangement with their respective foundation.

 A committee of the board administers the Board Opportunity Fund (BOF), which is funded by charitable contributions from board members.
 Awards are intended to provide seed funds to initiate or support growth of campus projects.
 The BOF Committee generally evaluates proposals on the basis of their alignment with academic priorities, likelihood to leverage additional resources, and ability to raise awareness and visibility for UC Santa Cruz.
 Applications must have a Foundation trustee sponsor and be supported by a dean or vice-provost.
 Awards are generally in the $10,000 to $20,000 range.
-The application is here.
-For more information about the Board Opportunity Fund please contact the UCSC Foundation office at (831) 459–4339 or email@example.com.
+For more information about the Board Opportunity Fund please contact the UCSC Foundation office at firstname.lastname@example.org.

 How do I add a “Give Now” button to a web page?

 Start by contacting your divisional development officer.
 They will work with you to ensure an appropriate gift fund is in place and then ask UR's Information Management team to create a pre-populated link directing prospective donors to the University's web giving site.

 What is Giving Day?
 How do I participate?